CSIS 344 Introduction to Data Science

 Collaboration and Academic Integrity

 See the GFU CS/IS/Cyber policies for collaboration and discussion of collaboration and academic integrity.
 Most students would be surprised at how easy it is to detect collaboration or other academic integrity violations such as plagiarism in programming—please do not test us!
 Remember: you always have willing and legal collaborators in the faculty.
-We encourage you visit office hours, ask questions in class, and use the class mailing list for assistance.
+We encourage you to ask questions in class, ask for help in the CS lab, use the class mailing list, and visit office hours for assistance.

 Unless otherwise specified (e.g., for a group assignment or project), you are expected to do your own work.
 This also applies to the use of online resources (e.g., StackOverflow, ChatGPT).
 Put simply: if you are representing someone else's work as your own, you are being dishonest.
 Any suspected incidents of academic integrity violations will be investigated and reported to the Academic Affairs Office as they arise.